Dyck tilings, increasing trees, descents, and inversions: Dyck tableaux

-Thanks to the above bijection, we see that cover-inclusive Dyck tilings are a natural generalization of the Dyck tableaux recently introduced by Aval, Boussicault, and Dasse-Hartaut in \cite{abdh}.
+Using the above bijection, we see that cover-inclusive Dyck tilings are a natural generalization of the Dyck tableaux recently introduced by Aval, Boussicault, and Dasse-Hartaut in \cite{abdh}.
 They defined a \textbf{Dyck tableau} of order $n$ to be a skew shape between the zig-zag path $\zigzag_{n+1}$ and upper Dyck path $\mu$ containing exactly $n$ dots, such that each column of the skew shape going through the valleys of $\zigzag_{n+1}$ contain exactly one dot, as shown in \fref{dyck-tableau}.

-\begin{proposition} There is a bijection between the cover-inclusive Dyck tilings whose lower path is the zig-zag path $\zigzag_n=(\textrm{UD})^{n}$ of $n$ up-down steps and Dyck tableaux of order $n$. \end{proposition} \begin{proof} Let the dot-height of a dot in $\zigzag_{n+1}/\mu$ be the number of boxes in the column of the dot, which are in $\zigzag_{n+1}/\mu$ and below the dot.
+\begin{proposition} There is a bijection between the cover-inclusive Dyck tilings whose lower path is the zig-zag path $\zigzag_n=(\textrm{UD})^{n}$ of $n$ up-down steps and Dyck tableaux of order $n$. \end{proposition}

+\begin{proof} Let the dot-height of a dot in $\zigzag_{n+1}/\mu$ be the number of boxes in the column of the dot, which are in $\zigzag_{n+1}/\mu$ and below the dot.
 These dot heights are naturally associated with the chords of $\zigzag_n$, and are independent of one another.
 Now $P_{\zigzag_n}$ is just the antichain on $n$ points, so the weakly increasing condition is vacuously true, and the maximum dot heights are precisely the maximum number of Dyck tiles that can fit within $\lambda/\mu$ and cover the chord associated with the dot's column (see \fref{dyck-tableau}).
 Thus, Dyck tilings with lower path $\zigzag_n$ and Dyck tableaux of order $n$ are different representations of the same object. \end{proof}

-With this interpretation of Dyck tableaux as cover-inclusive Dyck tilings in $\D(\zigzag_n,*)$, the bijection $\DTr(\zigzag_n,\cdot)$ is equivalent to the bijection given in \cite{abdh}. }
+With this interpretation of Dyck tableaux as cover-inclusive Dyck tilings in $\D(\zigzag_n,*)$, the bijection $\DTr(\zigzag_n,\cdot)$ is equivalent to the bijection given in \cite{abdh}.